huggingface/blog/setfit-absa.md

 | Restaurant with wonderful food but worst service I ever seen | service | neg   | 0       |
 | ...                                                          | ...     | ...   | ...     |

-Once we have the training dataset ready we can create an ABSA trainer and execute the training:
+Once we have the training dataset ready we can create an ABSA trainer and execute the training.
+SetFit models are fairly efficient to train, but as SetFitABSA involves two models trained sequentially, it is recommended to use a GPU for training to keep the training time low.
+For example, the following training script trains a full SetFitABSA model in about 10 minutes with the free Google Colab T4 GPU.

 ```python
 from datasets import load_dataset